Laff Records: History

+Pryor was a huge artist for the label even after he parted ways.
+The label received a Grammy Award for Best Comedy Album in 1982 for its release of the Pryor disc Rev. Du Rite, as well as nominations for 1978's Are You Serious???, 1979's The Wizard of Comedy, and 1981's Holy Smoke.
+Pryor himself publicly criticized the albums for including material that was nearly a decade old at the time, and encouraged Grammy voters to choose something else.
+Many comedians, including Pryor and Shecky Greene, complained that the terms Laff offered them were unfair and unfavorable; Greene called Drozen a "hustler."
+Pryor had signed with Laff for only $5,000, which Drozen said Pryor urgently needed to pay off his drug dealers.

+By 1979, the label had a catalog of more than 100 records.

+The Drozens also expanded into different genres, releasing non-comedy albums under the label Ala Records starting with the 1971 record Rappin' Black in a White World by political poetry group The Watts Prophets, as well as the Little Richard and Jimi Hendrix album Friends From the Beginning and the 1984 rap album Skid Row by Freddy Starr.
+In the late 1970s, the Drozens founded two new labels, Jazz World and Gospeltone.

-Laff went out of business sometime in the 1980s, with their last "hit" recording being Kip Addotta's "Wet Dream" (a favorite of fans of the Dr. Demento radio show), but many of their more profitable recordings still circulated through other labels for some time afterward.
+David Drozen left the label in 1984 after disagreements with his father.
+Laff folded a year later.
+Its last "hit" recording was Kip Addotta's "Wet Dream" (a favorite of fans of the Dr. Demento radio show), but many of their more profitable recordings still circulated through other labels for some time afterward.
 In 1993, Island Records briefly re-released Foxx and Pryor titles on cassette and compact disc that had been originally issued by Laff, including Pryor's Craps (After Hours).
 These releases disappeared from store shelves after Island's parent company PolyGram was absorbed by Universal Music.

+Post-dissolution

 In 2002 Richard Pryor and his wife/manager, Jennifer Lee Pryor, purchased the rights to all of Richard's Laff masters and raw tapes from San Juan Music, the successor in interest to Laff Records.
 The Pryors then gave free rein to Rhino Records to go through the tapes and make an anthology that included the entire Craps (After Hours) album and the best of other Laff releases.
 The results were released in 2005 on the 2-CD set Evolution/Revolution: The Early Years (1966–1974).

-Some of the remaining Laff masters have been reissued by Uproar Entertainment.
+David Drozen later became president of the label Uproar Entertainment, which has reissued some of the remaining Laff masters.

 Note that there were several earlier, unrelated companies that issued 78 RPM discs under the name Laff Records in the late 1940s.
 Of these, one was based in New York, a second was allegedly from Chicago, and a third released titles under the name Laff-Disc (later abbreviated to L D).
 All were probably defunct long before the Los Angeles label began operations.